 - To offer creative learning and high-quality arts entertainment opportunities

-- To preserve and maintain Horton Chapel on a sustainable, income-generating, not-for profit model
+- To preserve and maintain The Horton on a sustainable, income-generating, not-for profit model

 - To ensure the heritage of Epsom’s Hospital Cluster is collected and shared through a permanent multi-media exhibition, accessible free of charge